GoosiferIO/ZooBerry-Docs/docs/zt1/string-tables/unofficial/LANG--ZooTek.md

 # `LANG--ZooTek`

-This custom string table can be downloaded at [ZooTek Phoenix](https://zootekphoenix.com/forums/files/file/4750-lang-zootekdll-zoo-tek-language-file/)
+This custom string table can be downloaded at [ZooTek Phoenix](https://zootekphoenix.com/forums/files/file/4750-lang-zootekdll-zoo-tek-language-file/).
+Must be registered to download.

 | ID | String |
 | -- | ------ |